FirojAhmad1999/Instagram-Clone---React-Native-CLI/README.md

 ## Installation

 ### Prerequisites
-Ensure the following are installed on your system:
+Ensure the following tools are installed on your system:
 - Node.js
 - React Native CLI
 - Android Studio or Xcode